You are here

 - Power and sample size calculations: why we need them and what parameters we need to perform them ; examples of sample size and power calculations for continuous and binary outcomes

-The course will conclude with a practical session: revision and discussion of concepts presented in the course using real examples.
+The course concluded with a practical session: revision and discussion of concepts presented in the course using real examples.
 Feedback with answers to questions through online voting.

 Suitable for - Doctors, nurses, clinical research fellows and postgraduate students